scottvr/BACON/BACON_Project_Spec.md

 - [ ] Track Prompt strategy variants(e.g., executive tone, persona conditioning)
 - [ ] Track model-specific tuning quirks
 - [ ] Memory slotting/Recall strategies (e.g., by task type, tool used, or outcome)
+- [ ] snapshot the entire state of the LangGraph execution graph, not just the memory.
+After each step, save the current state (including all node inputs/outputs, memory, and the current position in the graph) to a database like SQLite or a file.
+When the agent starts, it can check for an incomplete run and offer to resume from the last saved state.
+This makes the system resilient to failures.

 ### Phase 4: Interface and Orchestration
 - [ ] Configurable task flows via YAML
 - [ ] Web CLI or terminal-based interface
 - [ ] Optional streamlit or web dashboard

+### Evaluation and Testing Framework
+- [ ] Create a simple test suite of tasks (a "BACON-bench").
+These could be a dozen scenarios like the CSV sorting example.
+- [ ] Define success metrics for each test (e.g., task completion, resource usage, cost, number of steps).
+- [ ] Run this evaluation suite automatically after major changes to measure progress and catch regressions.
+You can even use a cheaper, faster LLM (like Haiku or Llama 3 8B) to "judge" the quality of the final output.

+###  Dynamic Tool & Prompt Library
+- After a successful task, the Reflection step should identify if any generated code or sequence of tool calls is useful.
+- The agent could then be prompted to write a docstring and function signature for that code, and automatically save it as a new tool in its library (e.g., as a new .py file or a new entry in a tool database).
+This is the foundation for the "self-upgrading toolchain" listed in future enhancements and is achievable within the MVP.
 ---

 ## 📄 7.
 Example Use Case (Test Scenario)